 Getting ready for your mortgage application

-Have you read our SIX POINT checklist to ensure you are ready to apply for your mortgage?
+Have you read our SIX POINT checklist to ensure you are prepared to apply for your mortgage?

 2) Register your rent payments.
-There is a a way to enhance your credit report by registering your existing monthly rent payments.
+There is a way to enhance your credit report by registering your current monthly rent payments.
 To make this happen a company called Credit Ladder can share your rental payments to a credit reference agency.

 Sharing your rental payment history will help mortgage lenders quickly check your identity online and will enhance your credit history.
 You should then ensure you always make an on-time rent payment.
 This may make it easier for you to be approved for mortgage finance.

 3) Check your credit file to ensure the information held is correct.
-This information will be used by the lenders to ensure you are a good credit risk.
+This information will be used by the lenders to confirm you are a good credit risk.

-Noddle & Clearscore are two providers currently offer an ongoing free monthly credit report.
+Noddle & Clearscore are two providers that currently offer an ongoing free monthly credit report.

 4) Get your paperwork in order.
 Your mortgage lender will request documents from you to prove incomings and outgoings.
-These are some of the documents they request:
+These are some of the papers they require:

 • Your last three months' bank statements